BirthdayResearch/defiscan.live/README.md

 ### End-to-end Testing

-End-to-end testing tests the entire lifecycle of DeFi Scan.
+End-to-end testing; tests the entire lifecycle of DeFi Scan.
 All components and screen are integrated together as expected for real use cases.
 As such test are written for real usage narrative as a normal consumer would.
 They are placed in the `/cypress` directory, and we use [Cypress](https://github.com/cypress-io/cypress) to facilitate the testing.